 Let’s take a look at what may be impeding your business success:

 Secondly, the success factors generally considered are external ones like lack of business education, capital, technology, team, location, etc. Those may be your impediments but few people look at the internal factors – those inside your head.
-It is like giving the horse jockey the authentic NBA basketball and expecting NBA-level performance.
+It is like giving a horse jockey an authentic NBA basketball and expecting NBA-level performance.